Insider Selling: eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Sells 9,000 Shares of Stock

 eXp World Price Performance

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, May 31st.
-Investors of record on Monday, May 16th were given a dividend of $0.04 per share.
-This represents a $0.16 annualized dividend and a yield of 1.03%.
-The ex-dividend date was Friday, May 13th. eXp World’s payout ratio is 29.09%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, August 29th.
+Investors of record on Friday, August 12th will be issued a $0.04 dividend.
+This represents a $0.16 dividend on an annualized basis and a yield of 0.99%.
+The ex-dividend date of this dividend is Thursday, August 11th. eXp World’s dividend payout ratio is presently 43.24%.

-Separately, DA Davidson decreased their price objective on eXp World from $34.00 to $28.00 and set a “buy” rating on the stock in a research note on Friday, June 24th.
+Separately, DA Davidson decreased their price objective on eXp World from $28.00 to $22.00 and set a “buy” rating for the company in a report on Thursday, August 4th.

 About eXp World